RushiKanjaria/Design-a-self-driving-car-solution-using-Reinforcement-Learning-using-Gym-Environment/README.md

 # Design-a-self-driving-car-solution-using-Reinforcement-Learning-using-Gym-Environment
-We are creating a simulation of a self driving car using the reinforcement learning and using the gym environmenr.
+We are creating a simulation of a self driving car using the reinforcement learning and using the gym environment. we will be initiating the "Taxi-v3" environment from OpenAi gym.
+We will apply two methods to solve this environment and then compare the performance of both the methods.
+We have used Google Colab to implement train and test these methods.